COVID-19 is an emerging, rapidly evolving situation.

-NIH director Dr. Francis Collins urged members
+NIH Director Dr. Francis S. Collins urged

-of the new trans-NIH working group on global
+members of the new trans-NIH working group

-resources and coordinate international
+to leverage resources and coordinate

-activities to improve human health.
+international activities to improve human

-NIH should capitalize on the current supportive environment for global health science, its director Dr. Francis Collins recently urged members of the newly created Trans-NIH Global Health Research Working Group.
+NIH should capitalize on the current supportive environment for global health science, its director Dr. Francis S. Collins recently urged members of the newly created Trans-NIH Global Health Research Working Group.

 "Our country is poised to move from the hard power stance to soft power or, as Hillary Clinton said, smart power.
 Shouldn't we at NIH be leading that charge?" he asked.